DKid-LOL/ASTRONOMY/README.md

 - Would you like dark mode support? (yes/no) [no]:

-CÁI NÀY CHỌN : NO
+CÁI NÀY CHỌN : YES

 - Which testing framework do you prefer?
 [Pest]:
   [0] Pest